R

 Campaign and Endorsements

 In the 2024 primary, Tanner was endorsed by Idaho Freedom PAC, the campaign arm of the Idaho Freedom Foundation.
-Idahovoters He also received support from Stop Idaho RINOs PAC and Think Liberty Idaho PAC. iVoterGuide No mainstream business or law enforcement organizational endorsements have been publicly reported.
-Tanner has declared candidacy for the 2026 Republican primary and, as of April 2026, has not completed Ballotpedia’s candidate survey for that race.
+He also received support from Stop Idaho RINOs PAC and Think Liberty Idaho PAC.
+He faces Republican primary challenger Kody Daffer in the May 19, 2026 primary, as reported by the Idaho Press.
+The general election is November 3, 2026.

 What committees does Steve Tanner serve on?
-According to his Idaho Legislature member profile, Tanner serves on the House committees on Commerce and Human Resources, Education, and Environment, Energy and Technology.
+Tanner serves on the House Commerce and Human Resources, Education, and Environment, Energy and Technology committees.

 Profile published by IdahoVoters.com.
 Last updated April 2026.
 This profile will be updated as additional information becomes available.